Configuring Frontegg as OIDC IDP for 3rd party services

 Prerequisites:

-This capability is fully supported if you are using Frontegg Hosted Login.
-If you are using Frontegg Embedded Login, social and SSO login methods will not redirect the end user to the 3rd party application out of the box.
+This capability is fully supported via Frontegg Hosted Login.
+If you are using Frontegg's Embedded Login, then Social and SSO login methods will not redirect the end user to the 3rd party application out of the box.

 Getting started